-

 Supply-side economics.
 Since its conception in the 1970s, debating its merits – or lack thereof – has been at the heart of political discourse, demarcating Republican from Democrat, Tory loyalist from Labour devotee, and informing not just an economic outlook, but a world view.

-en fr it -
+en it fr -

 - Study in Europe